Career Recognition Award – Nominations for 2024 OPEN NOW!

 Who to nominate?
 Nominees who have made a substantial contribution to the goals of the society through promoting research, development or applications and disseminating knowledge of cytometry in Australia and New Zealand.
 The nominee must have been a member of the ACS for 15 or more years.
 The ACS Executive may make this award to a person who, in its opinion has rendered distinguished service to the field of cytometry and/or the ACS.

 When to nominate?
-The closing date is TBC, but it is likely to be at the end of September 2023, so start preparing your nomination.
-You should receive a confirmation that your nomination is under consideration a week after nominations close, and successful awards will to be announced at the ACS Annual Conference.
+The closing date is June 30th 2024, so start preparing your nomination.
+You should receive a confirmation that your nomination is under consideration a week after nominations close, and successful awards will be announced at the ACS Annual Conference 2024 alongside the 2023 recipients of the award.

 How to nominate?
 To be considered for this award the following information must be provided: A nomination signed by one proposer, one seconder and five other signatories each of whom must be a Member of the ACS; a curriculum vitae summary and photograph suitable for publication on the ACS website; a statement summarising the nominee’s major contributions to the discipline and/or practice of cytometry, with information attesting to the high standards of conduct of the candidate; a letter of recommendation (approx. 1 page) from the nomination proposer; a bibliography of publications, contributions, service to their relevant discipline.